dbryant4/dehumidifier-controller-arduino/README.md

 This project uses an Adafruit ESP32-S2 TFT Feather and either a Sensirion SHT40 or SHTC3 temperature/humidity sensor to control a dehumidifier with a broken control board.
 The system provides a user interface through a TFT display and web interface, allowing remote monitoring and control.

+> **📋 Documentation**: For detailed requirements and specifications, see the [Product Requirements Document](.cursor/rules/prd.mdc).
+This README and the PRD are kept synchronized - both must be updated when making code changes.

 ## Hardware Requirements

 - Adafruit ESP32-S2 TFT Feather (https://www.adafruit.com/product/5300)